 Guillaume Coppola piano

-After five original and unanimously acclaimed CDs, Guillaume Coppola has now "confirmed his prominent place at the heart of the young generation" (Diapason).
-In addition to a verve and an expressive depth that make each of his performances keenly anticipated, his authenticity and simplicity make him a very endearing musician in the eyes of the public.
+After seven original and unanimously acclaimed recordings, Guillaume has now "confirmed the fine place he occupies within the young generation" (Diapason).
+In addition to his brilliance and expressive depth, which arouse enthusiasm at each of his performances, his authenticity and simplicity make him a very endearing musician in the eyes of the public.

-Guillaume studied at the Conservatoire National Supérieur de Musique de Paris, in the class of Bruno Rigutto.
-Having taken first prizes in piano and chamber music, he proceeded to hone his skills in numerous masterclasses in France and abroad, with Jean-Claude Pennetier, Dmitri Bashkirov, Leon Fleisher and others.
-At the outset of his career, he received valuable support from sources such as the Radio France Génération Jeunes Interprètes programme, the Lions Clubs, the Cziffra and Bourgeois Foundations, and internationally from the Prix Déclic of the Institut Français and the New Masters on Tour series.
+His training took him to the Conservatoire National Supérieur de Musique de Paris in the class of Bruno Rigutto.
+After winning the First Prize in piano and chamber music, he perfected his skills during numerous masterclasses in France and abroad: Pennetier, Bashkirov, Fleisher...
+His debut was marked by precious support, such as the Génération Jeunes Interprètes programme of Radio France, the Lion's Club, the Cziffra and Bourgeois Foundations, and internationally by the Prix Déclic of the French Institute and the New Masters on Tour.